 Surf With Amigas focuses on locations where we can take over the lineups and get a ton of waves.
 It’s true that Costa Rica can be crowded, but not every surf spot is full of people.
 We will find empty waves!
 The area we’ll stay is further off the beaten path of tourists.
 We will stay surrounded by jungle, watching monkeys jump from tree to tree.
 We’ll surf with sea turtles.
 We’ll watch scarlet macaws fly overhead.

 For more information on our Costa Rican Retreats, click here!

-Our retreats are beneficial for surfers of all levels who want to improve their surfing.
-We focus on locations with awesome waves that are uncrowded and great for practicing.
-We have the best female instructors on hand to watch what you are doing and offer tips.
+SWA Women’s Surf & Yoga Retreats are beneficial for surfers of ALL ability levels who want to improve their surfing- from those who are learning how to pop up to those who are practicing maneuvers like cutbacks and noserides.
+We tactfully choose our retreat locations in places with awesome waves that are great for practicing, plus we have the best female instructors on hand to watch what you are doing and offer tips.
 They will surf alongside you to inspire you, but also be right by your side as you paddle out and sit in the lineup.
-After each session we will go over the video footage one on one so you can really see what you’re doing and what you could do better to take your surfing to the next level.
+At SWA retreats one can expect to meet Amigas of all ages, sizes, backgrounds, and surf abilities.

 Surf Retreats for all levels Beginner and Advanced.